Stove Selection Advice

 Stoves are made from non-corroding materials like stainless steel.
 Most will have two or more burners on the top to heat pots, and many have a burner in the oven for baking.
 Some have a broiler, with a flat burner on top of a broiler compartment so sandwiches, steaks and other foods can be broiled.
 Both power and sailboat stoves have potholders, which are bracket/clamps that encircle the base of the pot or pan to keep it from sliding.

 Electric stoves are common on large boats that have plentiful 120V AC power from a generator or from shore power.
 Electric stoves are probably the safest stoves available, because they don’t introduce explosive gases into the cabin and they don’t have open flames or produce carbon monoxide.
 However, like any resistance heater, they require whopping amounts of electricity to operate.
 They are impractical on all boats except those with AC gensets.

 Alcohol stoves have been common on production sailboats and powerboats for decades.
 Alcohol is a relatively safe fuel that, when liquid, does not explode.
 Its fires can be put out with water, but it has low heat content, burns with a sort of offensive odor and gives off a lot of water when it burns.
 Alcohol fuel is also expensive and feeble in its ability to heat large amounts of food.

-FORCE 10 Three-Burner Gourmet Galley Gimbaled Propane Ranges.
-Force 10’s unique, patented slide-away oven door maximizes galley space while maintaining true gimbal balance-whether the door is open or closed.
+This Three-Burner Gourmet Galley Gimbaled Propane Range from Force 10 features a unique, patented slide-away oven door to maximize galley space while maintaining true gimbal balance-whether the door is open or closed.

 Old-style alcohol stoves, like those from Kenyon, Shipmate, Galley Maid and others, generally use pressurized tanks feeding burners that must be pre-heated with liquid alcohol to make them hot enough to vaporize the fuel so it can burn effectively.
 This process, although not difficult, must be done correctly or the stove will tend to flare up and send flames high above the surface of the stove.